Fertility & Perinatal Mental Health

 Perimenopause & Menopause

-The psychological dimensions of perimenopause and menopause — mood disruption, anxiety, identity shifts, changes to sexual function and desire — are still significantly underaddressed clinically.
-I work with women navigating this transition with the same neurobiological lens I bring to all reproductive health work, because the hormonal and neurological changes involved are real and they deserve more than being told this is just part of getting older.
+The psychological dimensions of perimenopause and menopause, including mood disruption, anxiety, identity shifts, and changes to sexual function and desire, are still significantly underaddressed clinically.
+I work with women navigating this transition with the same neurobiological lens I bring to all reproductive health work.

 Getting Started